Data Quality, Data Accuracy, Data Completeness, Data Consistency, Data Governance

 In streaming data platforms like Apache Kafka, maintaining accuracy presents unique challenges.
 Data flows continuously at high velocity, making validation more critical yet more difficult.

-Governance platforms provide capabilities to monitor data quality in real-time.
-You can set up schema validation to catch malformed records, implement custom quality checks on message content, and create alerts when accuracy thresholds are breached.
+These platforms enable you to set up schema validation to catch malformed records, implement custom quality checks on message content, and create alerts when accuracy thresholds are breached.
 This proactive approach prevents inaccurate data from propagating downstream where it might corrupt analytics or trigger incorrect automated actions.

 Completeness: Having All the Data You Need